robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 ing to the hardware port you want to use.
 If all the lines are commented out, the library will use Serial (the only hardware serial port on an Uno.)

-This version currently only sends commands TO the WAV Trigger.
-I've not yet implemented any functions to receive info FROM the WAV Trigger.

 I make no attempt to throttle the amount of messages that are sent.
 If you send continuous volume or sample-rate commands at full speed, you risk overflowing the WAV Trigger's serial input buffer and/or causing clicks in the WAV Triggers audio